- This event has passed.

 Introduction to Securities and Raising Capital

 As a cannabis entrepreneur, you’ll face many challenges.
 But one of the most substantial is raising capital for your business.
 The workshop will provide an introduction to raising funds for cannabis businesses from investors.
-It will provide the attendees with the basics to understand what securities are, types of securities offerings, and the steps involved in selling securities properly.
-Join SCGA for a 1 hour presentation by Josh Devore of Dickenson Peatman & Fogarty.
+It will provide attendees with the basics to understand what securities are, types of securities offerings, and the steps involved in selling securities properly.
+Join SCGA for this 1 hour presentation by Josh Devore of Dickenson Peatman & Fogarty.

 TICKETS: Advance registration encouraged, very limited seating.